killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 With these data, we want to find out the following things:

 * The response time trend of each request along with the time going.
-* The histgram of the request count by time.
+* The histogram of the request count by time.
 * The response time distribution per request.
 * The overview of the above information in one chart.